 - Cheaper build lowers the price, but also performance

-Each hybrid we tested showed excellent response and increased distance, ideal for senior golfers and high handicappers struggling with consistency.
+Each hybrid golf club we tested showed excellent response and increased distance, ideal for senior golfers and high handicappers struggling with consistency.

 The wide sole offers dynamic turf interaction that glides over the turf and will not snag for clean, crisp contact.